Fig, date, raisin: a smooth infusion with Oriental scents

-Dive into a whirlwind of intense red color and captivating flavors with hibiscus tea!
-Known as bissap in Africa or karkade in Egypt, this organic infusion that is both fruity and tangy is much more than just a refreshing drink.
-Its unique taste, enhanced by a touch of mint, ginger or cinnamon, makes it an ideal hot or iced beverage, perfect for any time of the day.
+Dive into a swirl of deep crimson colour and captivating flavour with our hibiscus herbal infusion!
+Known as bissap across West Africa and karkadé in Egypt, this organic infusion is both fruity and tangy, and so much more than a simple thirst-quencher.
+Its distinctive taste pairs beautifully with a hint of mint, ginger or cinnamon, making it a perfect drink served hot or iced, at any time of day.

 Preparation Instructions